beause/chibios/testhal/STM32F37x/PWM-ICU/readme.txt

 ** The Demo **

 The application demonstrates the use of the STM32 PWM and ICU drivers.
-The output of the PWM can be seen on PC10
+The pin PC10 is reconfigured from SPI3_CLK output to be the output of TIM15_CH1.
+The output of the PWM can be seen on PC10.

-TODO: The ICU unit will measure the generated PWM.
+On the eval board, the CN11 pin 2 is used as the ICU input.
+This is configured so that pin PA4 is configured for alternate function 2, TIM3_CH2 The ICU unit will measure the generated PWM.

+PC10 must be connected to CN11 pin 2.

 ** Build Procedure **